(Click PAGE MENU To See Topics Covered On This Page. Scroll down the page to see all Topics.

 - Major-Width 12-1/4" (31.1 cm); Major-Height 12-3/4" (32.4 cm) for M137, M139

-All Zoeller models have a three year warranty except for M72 and M76 which have a one year warranty because the housing is made of engineered plastic, and the M63 and M95 which have a five year warranty.
 Zoeller is very confident of the durability of their pumps and rightfully so because plumbers recommend them above other brands because these pumps are built to function for many years.
 Some consumers have had them run for as long as 25 years.
+Ours is over 18 years old and pumping fine.
 If the float-switch is replaced every three to five years depending upon frequency of use, they will continue to pump for years.

 Zoeller Pumps TOC